... Skip to main content

 4) Understand That "Consent" Has a Strict Legal Definition

 Under Canadian law, consent is the voluntary agreement of the complainant to engage in the specific sexual activity in question.
-This definition is governed by several strict legal principles that you must understand.

-Key Legal Principles of Consent
+Key Principles

-5) Build a Defence with Evidence—Not Just Your Word
+5) Build a Defence with Evidence — Not Just Your Word

-Advanced Legal Tools for Your Defence
+Advanced Legal Tools

 6) Prepare for a Complex, Lengthy Process